microsoft/finops-toolkit/docs/_docs/framework/capabilities/understand/ingestion.md

 - Before you ingest cost data, think about your reporting needs.
   - Talk to your stakeholders to ensure you have a firm understanding of what they need.
 Try to understand their motivations and goals to ensure the data or reporting helps them.
+  - Determine whether to adopt FOCUS as the standard billing schema for any new solution.
+Converting existing dashboards to utilize a different dataset could pose challenges.
+    - Microsoft Cost Management supports cost and usage data exports aligned to the FOCUS schema which can save you significant time and effort.
   - Identify the data you need, where you can get the data from, and who can give you access.
 Make note of any common datasets that may require normalization.
   - Determine the level of granularity required and how often the data needs to be refreshed.
 Daily cost data can be a challenge to manage for a large account.
 Consider monthly aggregates to reduce costs and increase query performance and reliability if that meets your reporting needs.
 - Consider using a third-party FinOps platform.
   - Review the available [third-party solutions in the Azure Marketplace](https://portal.azure.com/#view/Microsoft_Azure_Marketplace/MarketplaceOffersBlade/searchQuery/cost).
   - If you decide to build your own solution, consider starting with [FinOps hubs](https://aka.ms/finops/hubs), part of the open source FinOps toolkit provided by Microsoft.
     - FinOps hubs will accelerate your development and help you focus on building the features you need rather than infrastructure.
+    - FinOps hubs includes a [Power BI report](../../../../_reporting/power-bi/README.md) that normalizes data to the FOCUS schema, which can be a good starting point.
+- Complement cloud cost data with organizational hierarchies and budgets.
 - Select the [cost details solution](https://learn.microsoft.com/azure/cost-management-billing/automate/usage-details-best-practices) that is right for you.
 We recommend scheduled exports, which push cost data to a storage account on a daily or monthly basis.
   - If you use daily exports, notice that data is pushed into a new file each day.
 Ensure that you only select the latest day when reporting on costs.
 - Determine if you need a data integration or workflow technology to process data.